Portland Summer Camp Packing List (Oregon Weather)

 FAQ

-Do Portland camps provide gear?
+Do portland camps provide gear?

 Most day camps expect you to bring everything.
 Overnight camps vary.
 Some (like Trackers Earth) provide group gear such as tarps, cooking equipment, and shelters.
 Personal items like sleeping bags, rain jackets, and headlamps are almost always your responsibility.
 Check the camp's packing list, which usually arrives by email a few weeks before the session starts.

-What shoes are best for Oregon outdoor camps?
+What shoes are best for oregon outdoor camps?

 Trail runners are the best all-around choice.
 They handle mud, gravel, and wet grass.
 Waterproof versions exist but aren't necessary for most day camps.
 For coastal or creek-heavy camps, a sturdy sport sandal like Keens works as a second pair, but closed-toe shoes should always be the primary footwear.
 Skip anything with a smooth sole.
 For more on rainy day activities and what to expect when weather turns, we have a separate guide.

-Should I label everything?
+Should i label everything?

 Yes.
 Label every single item.
 Camps accumulate enormous lost-and-found bins by mid-July.
 A permanent marker on the tag works fine.
 Fancy labels are optional.
 The items most commonly lost: water bottles, fleece layers, and sunscreen.
 Write your kid's name on all three before day one.

-How much does essential camp gear cost for a Portland kid?
+How much does essential camp gear cost for a portland kid?

 Budget roughly $100-$150 for the basics: a waterproof rain jacket ($40-80), waterproof boots ($40-60), and two pairs of wool socks ($24-36).
 For overnight camps, add a sleeping bag rated to 40°F ($50-100) and a headlamp ($10-20).
 Portland's secondhand gear shops, especially Next Adventure on SE Grand, can cut these costs by 40-60%.